savranciati/sgl/README.md

 R code repository for scripts implementing the symmetric graphical lasso (SGL).
 Folders and files organization is emulating R package structure.
 The sub-folder "RoyalC-version-SGL" contains a (previous) version of the code only pertaining to the associated paper published in 2021 on the *Journal of Royal Statistical Society: Series C*.

-The code can be installed as a package by running in R:
+The latest code can be installed as a package by running in R:

 ```
 library(devtools)